cisco-apjc-cloud-se/ist-dcn-vcenter/README.md

   * vCenter account password (vcenter_password)
   * vCenter server IP/FQDN (vcenter_server)

-The Firepower (FMC) module makes the following assumptions:
-* An existing FMC server instance has been deployed
-* The FMC server is accessible by HTTPS from the Intersight Assist VM.
-* The following variables are defined within the Terraform Workspace.
-These variables should not be configured within the public GitHub repository files.
-  * FMC account username (fmc_user)
-  * FMC account password (fmc_password)
-  * FMC server IP/FQDN (fmc_server)

 **Note:** The FMC security automation component has been moved to a 2nd GitHub repository and will now be run from a 2nd, linked Terraform workspace.

 ## Link to Github Repositories